MrSsSprite/Algorithms_4th_edition/Chapter_2/README.md

 #### Analysis
 **Running Time is Insensitive to Content**: Each iteration traverse to the end of the sequence and compare smallest with each element.
-This process is not affected by neither
+This process is affected by neither
 content of the array nor order of it.

 **Data movement is Linear to Array Size**: Exchange only happen in the outer iteration.